gromnitsky/ph/doc/README.md

 Tested only under Fedora 17 and Emacs 24.3.50.1 (2013-02-08) from trunk.

 Probably won't work under Windows at all.
 No idea about OSX.

+## Tips

+* Add `.ph` files to `.gitignore`.
+There is not much value to have them in git repos--they are updated whenever you open/close a new file.
+Also there is no useful metadata in them.

+* Use `ph-project-switch-buffer-other-project` command (by default bound to `S-F3`) to quickly switch to some opened file in another project.

 ## Licence